 - Obtain a letter of eligibility and satisfy the requirements of the Collège des médecins du Québec (CMQ)

-- Sign a written commitment to return to the country of origin at the end of the approved training period, provide a written statement, committing to returning to the country of origin at the end of the approved training period.
-Must attest to the fact that will not apply for permanent residency status nor the licensure/certification examinations in the Province of Quebec.
-Must also confirm that this status will be maintained for the duration of the training at McGill.
+- Foreign Citizens (including US citizens) must sign an Affidavit, which is a written commitment to return to their country of origin at the end of the approved training period, attesting that they will not apply for landed immigrant status in Canada nor Canadian citizenship, nor a license to practice medicine in the Province of Quebec or elsewhere in Canada.
+Foreign Citizens must confirm that this status will be maintained for the duration of their training at McGill.

 - Hold a valid work permit such as required by Citizenship and Immigration Canada (if applicable)

 Below are the 3 categories of applicant profiles, provided they secure acceptable funding:

 - International Applicants sponsored by contracts with McGill University: Files for applicants considered under these contracts are channeled through the office of the Associate Dean by the government, embassy or agency concerned.
 We are unable to consider files sent directly by the applicant or by other physicians on your behalf.
 Please contact your sponsoring agency for the admissions process.

 - International Medical graduates (not sponsored by contracts with McGill University): this includes Canadian Citizens, Permanent Residents of Canada, Foreign Citizens, and U.S Citizens graduates of U.S Medical Schools.
 You can apply for a fellowship program of a maximum of three years or less.